-This document constitutes the Product Category Rules (PCR) developed by Carbon Footprint Italy with a technical collaboration with EPDItaly (www.epditaly.it/en) for the additional EPD impact categories.
+This document constitutes the Product Category Rules (PCR2) developed by Carbon Footprint Italy.

 The requirements described in this Product Category Rules (PCR) are specified in addition to the ones indicated in the ISO standard 14067.
 Therefore, both the PCR and the ISO 14067 requirements shall be fulfilled in order to register to Carbon Footprint Italy.